Workday is bringing changes to HR processes.

 The information below is tailored for faculty and staff.
 If you are a manager, supervisor or administrator, please view the Welcome to Workday page on the HR Managers & Admin site.

-Important information about your payroll and taxes
+Important information about your pay

 Ensuring people are paid accurately and on-time remains a priority.

 The 2021 pay schedule is available on the Finance website.
 Payslips are available to view in Workday 24-48 hours in advance of the payment date.

 Beginning on September 20, Workday will notify employees of training that expires in 60 days.
 The advance notifications provide the opportunity to re-take any necessary training before it expires.

 If you receive a notification, speak with your manager to either make plans to re-take the training or ensure that it is no longer necessary.
 Workday will also notify both employees and their managers when a training record expires.

 These notifications are being introduced to support employees to maintain required training, which is important for maintaining a safe work environment at UBC.
 It will also help inform managers if employees no longer have valid training records, as this may affect the work assigned, according to WorkSafeBC or other regulatory bodies.

 In May 2021, the BC government amended the Employment Standards Act to provide three days of COVID-19 paid sick leave.
 A new absence type has been added in Workday for eligible employees.

 For further details, including eligibility, visit the Working during COVID-19 page.

 Faculty Professional Development Reimbursement Funds